Rathcroghan: Mythology

+Cruachan is strongly associated with queen Medb.

 Origin

 According to a Dindshenchas poem, Cruachan was named after Crochen, the handmaid of Étaín, a sídhe maiden reborn as a mortal.
 When Étaín is brought back to the Otherworld by her original sídhe lover Midir, Crochen accompanies them and on their way to Midir's underground palace they spend some time in a mound known as Síd Sinche.

 Crochen is so impressed by this síd (fairy mound) that she asks Midir if this is his palace.
 Because of her loyalty to Étaín and her respect to this dwelling, Midir gives it to her and names it in her honour before bringing Étaín to his palace at Bri Leith.
 At the end of the poem Crochen is mentioned as the mother of Medb.

 The same poem mentions Cruachan as a royal cemetery: "Listen, ye warriors about Cruachu!
 With its barrow for every noble couple".

 Ulster Cycle

 Cruachan features heavily in the Ulster Cycle as it was the home of one of its chief characters Queen Medb.
 She had been given the kingdom of Connacht by her High-King father Eochaid Feidlech who had de-throned the previous king Tindi Mac Conra over an act of treachery.
 It is unclear if Tindi had actually ruled the province from Cruachan or if had been built by / for Medb.

 Another story states that Cruachan had been ruled by the queen's sister, Clothru, before Medb herself had her killed.
 Vivid descriptions of the Western capital are given in Fled Bricrenn ("Bricriu's Feast"), and this one in Táin Bó Fraích:

 "Of pine the house was made; it is a covering of shingle it had externally.
 There were sixteen windows in the house, and a frame of brass, to each of them; a tie of brass across the roof-light.
 Four beams of brass on the apartment of Ailill and Medb, adorned all with bronze, and it in the exact centre of the house.
 Two rails of silver around it under gilding.
 In the front a wand of silver that reached the middle rafters of the house.
 The house was encircled all round from the door to the other."

 Cruachan features at the start and end of the Táin Bó Cúailgne with the pillow talk in the royal residence, and concluding with the fight of the bulls, supposed to have taken place at Rath na dTarbh, one of the largest ring-forts on the site.
 Aside from the Ulster tales there are not many mythical descriptions of Connacht's main fort with one of the best examples occurring in a Dindshenchas poem on Carn Fráich.
 This poem deals with two figures of this name, one being the Fráech of Medb's time and one who was a Connacht prince preceding Irelands division into Conn's and Eoghan's half, with this section of the poem describing Cruachan as a stone-built fortress.